sveronneau/openstack-cli-scripts/README.md

   1. Restart InfluxdB and Grafana services on all StackLight node(s).

 1. Add-Compute-Puppet-LMA.sh
-  1. Appplys a Puppet manifest on all Controller and Stacklight nodes.
+  1. Appplies a Puppet manifest on all Controller and Stacklight nodes.

 1. Change-All-Ceph-TCmalloc.sh
   1. Change the TCMALLOC value to 128MB on each Ceph OSD node.